PranitMalhotra/Curios-Finds/notes.md

 - However, when querying an object type, it is required that you query at least one of its fields in a selection set.
 - When the type of a root field is an object type, you can further expand the query (or mutation/subscription) with fields of that object type.
 The expanded part is called the selection set.
 - For the fields in the selection set, it doesn’t matter whether the type of the root field is required or a list.

+## A Simple Query
+- When working with a code-first tool like Nexus, the process will look like this:
+    1. Define the components of your schema (types, fields, root object types, etc) using Nexus.
+    2. Generate the GraphQL SDL and types.
+    3. Implement the corresponding resolver functions for the added fields.
+- objectType is used to create a new type in your GraphQL schema.
+- Since index.js or index.ts is accepted as the default entry point to a folder/module in Node.js, you can export everything from the graphql folder here.
+- One of the major advantages of the code-first approach is that you don’t have to worry about having your GraphQL types and your TypeScript types going out of sync.
+Since Nexus is the source of truth that generates both, there is no risk of the two mismatching.
+- a GraphQL query consists of a number of fields that have their source in the type definitions of the GraphQL schema.
+-  GraphQL libraries will also let you omit trivial resolvers and will just assume that if a resolver isn’t provided for a field, that a property of the same name should be read and returned.

+## Adding a database
+- Prisma is an open source database toolkit and ORM that makes it easy for developers to reason about their data and how they access it, by providing a clean and type-safe API for submitting database queries.
+-